-During dinner time the same standards of behaviour is expected as during the rest of the school day.
+During lunch time the same standards of behaviour are expected as during the rest of the school day.
+We follow a 'Happy Lunchtimes' bespoke designed scheme which has its own policy setting out the expectations for all children and staff.